nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 0. help                              -  Lists out all the available commands and their usage
 __________________________________________________________________________________
 The following commands is for working with your recipes list
-1. listR                             -  Lists out all the existing recipes
+1. list                             -  Lists out all the existing recipes
 2. add n/name i/ingredients s1/step  -  Adds a new recipe.
 	 add more ingredients using more i/ tags add more steps using more sx/ tags, where x starts from 1 and increases one by one